Car Affordability Calculator

 The sticker price is just the start.
 Total car ownership includes several recurring costs that add up fast:

 - Insurance - Varies hugely by age, location, and driving record.
-Average US full coverage is around $2,300 per year (Bankrate, 2024).
+Bankrate's April 2026 analysis puts average US full-coverage premiums at $2,697 per year.
 Newer and more expensive cars cost more to insure.

 - Fuel - The average US driver spends about $2,000-$3,000 per year on petrol.
 Electric vehicles cost less to run but have higher purchase prices.
 Use the fuel cost calculator to estimate your costs.